jorgehrique/event-driven-factorial/README.md

 The load tests as writeen with Grafana K6 and the content is on the k6 folder.

 The test will send _n_ requests to factorial-service, that will create _n_ messages in the queue.
 After that, will do a request to verify if the request was really created.
-Then will wait for 60 seconds e wil do _n_ requests to check if the processes status was done.
+Then will wait for 60 seconds and will do _n_ requests to check if the processes status was done.
+Default _n_ is 50.

-At this point, each factorial-worker instance can handle 50 factorials per minute.
+At this point, each factorial-worker instance can handle 50 factorials per minute. (with 20 ms in calm down config)

 ### Docker compose